|Location:||MSRI: Baker Board Room, Commons Room, Atrium|

 - be contacted regarding future research opportunities.

 Applications for MSRI-UP will be on the National Science Foundation's Education and Training Application site.

-Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply, and the program cannot accept foreign students regardless of funding.
+Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply.
+Deferred Action for Childhood Arrivals (DACA) students are also eligible due to generous funding by the Alfred P. Sloan Foundation.
+The program cannot accept foreign students regardless of funding.
 In addition, students who have already graduated or will have graduated with a bachelor's degree by August 31, 2022 are not eligible to apply.

 Applications submitted by February 15, 2022 will receive full consideration.
 (Applications submitted after February 15, 2022 but by March 1, 2022 may still be considered in a second round of acceptances.)
 We expect to begin making offers for participation in late February or early March.

 A complete application consists of the following: